Page updated: 07-05-2023

 But this is not the real issue.
 The real problem is in the myth and the many lies that's been floating around the internet being told by the companies that builds these power cables and/or the so called audiophiles or other non experts, and they say that audio gear will SOUND better with these super expensive power cables.
 Now think about this for a minute or two because, logically this is so incredible stupid to believe in, and here are a few explanations to why that is:

-e about the same size and quality as with the power cables delivered with any electical product, well the wall power cables might be a bit thicker throughout the building to be able to handle several electrical appliances on one fuze.
+1. The power that is being delivered through the walls to the power outlet in any building will be about the same size and quality as with the power cables delivered with any electical product, well the wall power cables might be a bit thicker throughout the building to be able to handle several electrical appliances on one fuze.
 However, the building power cables running in the walls to the power outlets are NOT in anyway NEAR the thickness or quality(?) compared to what is being said about these power cables from hell, so why is that?
 Well, it is not needed for ANY approved electronic consumer product.

 2. Since there are "crappy" but approved power cables in most buildings, there is no way to make anything better by using these super expensive power cables since the power being delivered will not suddenly, by some kind of magic, become better.
 The only thing you could do to a power cable is to make it thinner or in some way harm the power cables and thereby not following the regulations and so on, and this would be serious of course.